Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose DeepSeek if you need cost-sensitive developers, open-source advocates, api-heavy production workloads.
-Choose Grammarly if you prioritize anyone who writes professionally.
+Choose DeepSeek if your daily work is mostly open-weight reasoning models that rival GPT-4 at a fraction of the cost.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
 Grammarly scores higher in user reviews (4.6 vs 4.5).
 Both offer free tiers — try each before committing.

 DeepSeek